Establishing significance of gravitational-wave signals from a single observatory in the PyCBC offline search: Going beyond the edge of the noise distribution

 Firstly, in order to prevent unneccesary computational effort, we make a cut on triggers which we can be confident are a part of the noise.

-The first cut is on the reduced $\chi^2$ discriminator of \citep{Allen:2004gu}, $\chi_r^2$, which checks that the \ac{SNR} is accumulated in a way which is consistent with the frequency evolution of the template.
-By insisting that $\chi^2_r < 10$ we remove the loudest and most obvious glitches.
+\inserted{The \ac{SNR}, $\rho$, of the trigger is generally reduced according to certain properties to produce the \emph{reweighted \ac{SNR}}, $\hat\rho$ \citep{Babak:2012zx}.
+One such property is the} reduced $\chi^2$ discriminator of \citep{Allen:2004gu}, $\chi_r^2$, which checks that the \ac{SNR} is accumulated in a way which is consistent with the frequency evolution of the template. \inserted{Instead of only re-weighting the \ac{SNR}, we decide to impose a stricter criterion, which is a hard cut on the value of $\chi_r^2$.} By insisting that $\chi^2_r < 10$ we remove the loudest and most obvious glitches.
 We see in Figure~\ref{fig:snrchi} that background triggers can have much higher $\chi^2_r$ values than those of (injected) signals, and that nearly all injected signals in this analysis were found using triggers with $\chi^2_r < 10$.

 The next cut is on the \ac{SNR}, $\rho$, of the signal, which in this work we enforce must be above $5.5$.
 Figure~\ref{fig:snrhist} shows the distribution of trigger \ac{SNR} in each detector.
 We see that the chosen \ac{SNR} criterion of $\rho>5.5$ is low enough to be well within the noise distribution, but high enough to still remove the majority of triggers.

-The value of the \ac{SNR} cut also needs to be high enough so that the distribution above the cut is not affected by clustering, which causes the reduction in trigger rates below this point.
-Though the triggers just above the \ac{SNR} cut-off are still very unlikely to come from signals, they are still informative for the distribution of the single-detector ranking statistic, and so are useful for later stages of the extrapolation of background.
+\inserted{The triggers are clustered, which means that the trigger with the maximum reweighted \ac{SNR} within a certain window is kept, and so we need to choose a \ac{SNR} cut high enough to not be within the region affected by this clustering.} Though the triggers just above the \ac{SNR} cut-off are still very unlikely to come from signals, they are still informative for the distribution of the single-detector ranking statistic, and so are useful for later stages of the extrapolation of background.